NCAR/VAPOR/docs/data/netCDF/cfCompliance.rst

 * :ref:`Dealing with stretched grids <stretchedGridExample>`

-You can read more about Vapor's CF requirements :ref:`here. <convertToCF>`
+You can read more about Vapor's CF requirements :ref:`here. <cfComplianceFull>`

 .. _whatDoesVaporNeed: